FOREX-Euro rises with focus on ECB, dollar retreats

 "There's two things that are very important to the euro: What sort of anti-fragmentation tool the ECB can come up with, and the outlook for monetary policy."

-Last week, the European Central Bank promised to devise a new anti-fragmentation tool that should provide fresh support for the bloc's indebted southern rim.
+Last week, the European Central Bank promised to devise a new anti-fragmentation tool that should provide fresh support for the bloc's indebted southern rim as the ECB raises interest rates for the first time since 2011.

-The dollar index =USD, which measures the greenback against a basket of six currencies including the euro and yen, fell 0.25% to 104.44 but remained close to a two-decade high of 105.79 hit on Wednesday last week, the day the Federal Reserve raised interest rates by 75 basis points in an attempt to tame high inflation.
+The dollar index =USD, which measures the greenback against a basket of six currencies including the euro and yen, fell 0.3% to 104.41 but remained close to a two-decade high of 105.79 hit on Wednesday when the Federal Reserve raised interest rates by 75 basis points in an attempt to tame high inflation.

 Fed Chair Jerome Powell will testify before the Senate and the House on Wednesday and Thursday this week.